sysilviakim/sysilviakim.github.io/index.md

   <img width="350" style = "margin: 0;" src="./img/profile-2023-raw.jpg" id = "profile">
 </div>

 Welcome!
-I am an Assistant Professor in the Department of Government at American University.
-I received my Ph.D. from the California Institute of Technology in 2020.
+I am an Assistant Professor in the Department of Government at Sogang University.
+I received my Ph.D. from the California Institute of Technology in 2020, and was formerly at American University as an assistant professor, 2020--2023.

 I work on American politics, political methodology, and computational social sciences, with emphasis on political behavior, election administration, and money in politics.
 In addition, I build methods to calculate and address measurement biases in administrative data and surveys.